dcunited001/dcunited001.github.io/_drafts/caelis-ruissent-avoiding-the-engineered-collapse.md

 - TODO: more here. why does systemic collapse check all the boxes for these people?

 ### The Economy Will Collapse Because ALL Socioeconomic Flux And Churn Begins To Align IN PHASE

-- when this socioeconomic churn aligns in phase, it increases in magnitude, which contributes to wealth disparity. when population grows exponentially, so does the per capita measure of that disparity.
+When this socioeconomic churn aligns in phase, it increases in magnitude, which contributes to wealth disparity.
+When population grows exponentially, so does the per capita measure of that disparity.

-- this is knowable in the time that the eschatology of major religions was being written down, which is why most of them contain prophecies of economic collapse, resulting in starvation and mass chaos
+This is knowable in the time that the eschatology of major religions was being written down, which is why most of them contain prophecies of economic collapse, resulting in starvation and mass chaos.
+This isn't too different than the prophecies that Moses delivered to Pharoah, actually.
+In my opinion, those things that happened were knowable by a highly intelligent man who knew his land better than the ruler of the day, depending on whether you tolerate more liberal interpretations of the bible.
+The truth is, of course, the lower-class workers often do know the land and its phenomena better than the rulers, who can't see for shit from their ivory towers.

+> Yeh, I'm saying, "Pharoah, let my people go!"
+Right here in this
+> text, I am saying: "This too will come to pass, especially if you do
+> not listen to me."
+I know better than you do, regardless of how
+> suppressed my life is and regardless of the information assymetry i
+> fight against, every damn day.
+I know better than you.
+I am here to
+> help, not to be tormented.

-  - you have to understand social physics and the geospectral aspects of socioeconomic flux. if you understand this, you can know that the biggest collapse ever is yet to come.
+You have to understand social physics and the geospectral aspects of socioeconomic flux.
+If you understand this, you can know that the biggest collapse ever is yet to come.
 I don't know when and God help us all when it does.
 It is actually far more possible to undrestand this in ancient times than it is now.

-  - Why?
+Why?
 Because times were simpler, the range of phenomena were much more constricted than they are in the modern are and, crucially, knowledge of social physics as it relates to socioeconomic flux was more natural and less virtualized then.
 Modernization has given rise to false, artificial economic phenomena that result in very real opportunities to profit, but are far less stable in the long term.

 - TODO: link to simulation of ancient thought as the penultimate tool to provoke metacognition.

-    - You need to read what Nassir Tebar has written on tail risk and understand me when i say that cataclysmic tail risk event is UNSTOPPABLE. it must exist because of the global economy's exigent sociophysical phenomena -- both mechanics and dynamics. there is no way to eliminate it because of social physics. it is like the event that balances everything else. in a system with spectral or geospectral mechanics, for every ebb, there is flow.
+You need to read what Nassir Tebar has written on tail risk and understand me when i say that cataclysmic tail risk event is UNSTOPPABLE. it must exist because of the global economy's exigent sociophysical phenomena -- both mechanics and dynamics. there is no way to eliminate it because of social physics. it is like the event that balances everything else. in a system with spectral or geospectral mechanics, for every ebb, there is flow.

 Give me a liberal that runs away from any debate with me on economics and I'll show you a ostrich with its head in the ground.
 This is NOT